Standard query extensions

 The string from which to extract a subset of best terms.

-All original keywords terms (not only “best” terms) are highlighted in matching items.
+All of the original keywords terms (not only the "best" terms) are highlighted in matching items.

 best (scalar [string | unsigned integer], optional)

-The absolute or percentage (rounded up) maximum number of “best” terms to extract from keywords.
-Terms occurring less frequently in the index are considered “better” than more common keywords.
+The absolute or percentage (rounded up) maximum number of "best" terms to extract from keywords.
+Terms that occur less frequently in the index are considered "better" than more common keywords.
 Applies after maximum, but before match.

 Sample values: